Stuart period: Three kingdoms

-James VI, king of Scotland, also became king of the entirely separate kingdom of England when Elizabeth I of England died.
+James VI, king of Scotland, also became king of the entirely separate kingdom of England when Elizabeth I died.
 He also became king of Ireland, but the English were just reestablishing lost control there.
 The English re-conquest was completed after victory in the Nine Years' War, 1594–1603.
 James' appointees in Dublin as Lord Deputy of Ireland established real control over Ireland for the first time, bringing a centralised government to the entire island, and successfully disarmed the native lordships.
 The great majority of the Irish population remained Catholic, but James promoted Protestant plantations from Scotland into the Ulster region.
 The colonisers were known as Scots-Irish or Scotch-Irish.
 In turn many of them migrated to the new American colonies during the Stuart period.

 Charles I: 1625–1649

-King James was failing in physical and mental strength, because of this decision-making was increasingly in the hands of Charles and especially George Villiers (1592–1628), (he was Earl of Buckingham from 1617 and Duke from 1623).
+Due to King James' decline in physical and mental strength, decision-making was increasingly in the hands of Charles and especially George Villiers (1592–1628), (he was Earl of Buckingham from 1617 and Duke from 1623).
 Buckingham showed a very high degree of energy and application, as well as a huge appetite for rewards and riches.
 By 1624 he was effectively the ruler of England.
 In 1625 Charles became the king of a land deeply involved in a European war and rent by escalating religious controversies.
 Buckingham and Charles developed a foreign policy based on an alliance with France against Spain.
 Major foreign adventures against Cádiz in 1625 and in support of French Huguenots in 1627 were total disasters.
 Widespread rumour shaped public opinion that blamed Buckingham, rather than the king, for the ills that beset England.
 When Parliament twice opened impeachment proceedings, the king simply prorogued (suspended) the Parliament.
 Buckingham was assassinated in 1628 by John Felton, a dissatisfied Army officer.
 The assassin was executed, but he nevertheless became a heroic martyr across the three kingdoms.
 Like his father, King Charles believed in the divine right of kings to rule, and he was unable to work successfully with Parliament.
 By 1628 he and Buckingham had transformed the political landscape.
 In 1629 the king dissolved parliament and began a period of eleven years of personal rule.